chevere/docs/library/parameter.md

 ## Boolean Parameter

 Use function `booleanp` to create a parameter implementing `BooleanParameterInterface`.
+This function can define `description` and a `default` value.

 ```php
 use function Chevere\Parameter\booleanp;